Krande/condapackaging/README.md

 Caused by git checkout on windows automatically modifying code somehow thus affecting git patches.

-Error is usually reflected in patching fails with "Hunk #1 FAILED at 5 (different line endings)."
+Error is usually reflected in patching fails with

+    Hunk #1 FAILED at 5 (different line endings).

 The solution seems to be to add a `.gitattributes` file with the  `*.patch binary` option